Video Tutorial

 Round Up#

 That’s it, you can now trace ivy code for more efficient inference!
-However, there are several other important topics to master before you’re ready to unify ML code like a pro 🥷.
-Next, we’ll be learning how to transpile code from one framework to another in a single line of code 🔄
+However, there are several other important topics to master before you’re ready to play with ML code like a pro 🥷.